gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 Contentful is a hosted headless CMS with a fantastic user experience.
-It’s similar to having a back end like Wordpress, but you are fully responsible for the front-end layer.
+It’s similar to having a back end like Wordpress, but you are fully responsible for the frontend layer.
 The beauty of Contentful is threefold.

 - Intuitive and attractive UI
 - Simple content modeling